-- During method development it may be more convenient to have only one method for both acquisition and data analysis to automatically have changes available for future acquisition and reanalysis of already acquired data. - Customized macro solutions on a ChemStation system that have been designed for older revisions may require the data, methods, or sequence to be stored according to the old data organization scheme. - When ChemStation C.01.06 runs in a lab where there are also systems still running on ChemStation revisions B.01.03 or earlier, it may be more convenient to use the same data organization mode on all systems.
+- During method development it may be more convenient to have only one method for both acquisition and data analysis to automatically have changes available for future acquisition and reanalysis of already acquired data. - Customized macro solutions on a ChemStation system that have been designed for older revisions may require the data, methods, or sequence to be stored according to the old data organization scheme. - When OpenLAB CDS ChemStation Edition runs in a lab side by side with ChemStation revisions B.01.03 or earlier, it may be more convenient to use the same data organization mode on all systems.